Graphic Design

 Inspiration for the logo came from a bird's eye view of one the first agaves my dad visited in Mexico.
 With the majority of tequila brands opting for a side profile view of the agave plant, Rico wanted to stand out with a different perspective.

-The first draft began with a digital drawing of the original agave, complete with deep teal gradients.
+This logo began with a digital drawing of the original agave, complete with deep teal gradients.

 TYPOGRAPHY